fordevoted/1092_EE3031_Computer-Programming/README.md

 ## Homework

-The topic of your programming homework assignment can be probably inspired by [zerojudge](https://zerojudge.tw/Problems?tabid=CONTEST#tab01) and [leetcode](https://leetcode.com/problemset/all/?difficulty=Easy).
+According to the topic of your first programming homework assignmen, you can find inspiration from [zerojudge](https://zerojudge.tw/Problems?tabid=CONTEST#tab01) and [leetcode](https://leetcode.com/problemset/all/?difficulty=Easy).

 ## Repository Structure
 ```